 Designer Shinsuke Takizawa launched NEIGHBORHOOD in 1994 to indulge his passion for American motorcycle culture.
 The label focuses on high-end biker apparel that’s popular with the motorcycle community in Japan and loved around the world.
 Brand highlights include everything from leather jackets to street-style hoodies, flannels, high-top sneakers, jeans and printed bomber jackets.
 Today, NEIGHBORHOOD’s designs also draw on military, punk and Native American themes, and are famed for their quality, distressed selvedge denim.

 DRWCYS is a streetwear brand aimed at women in their twenties and thirties.
-Their motto is “Trend.
+Its motto is “Trend.
 Casual.
 Bohemian”, offering pretty wardrobe staples such as office-casual trousers, flowery skirts and comfy sweaters.
-The label began in 2008, but didn’t open their first shop until 2010.
+The label began in 2008 but didn’t open its first shop until 2010.
 DRWCYS regularly makes a splash with its cutting-edge runway showcases.
 One of its most successful was the 22nd Tokyo Girls Collection in 2016, which showcased pastel pantsuits and long dresses.

 WTAPS, pronounced “double taps,” was founded in 1996 in Tokyo by Tetsu Nishiyama, also known as TET.
 The brand name comes from the military tradition of firing two shots in quick succession and its clothing follows suit.
 You can expect military-style streetwear and outdoorsy gear, from parkas and utility pouch vests to jungle cargo pants and M-65 jackets.
 It’s not unusual for WTAPS to sell out of its most popular pieces and attract long lines on release days.